nikitaprasad21/Predicting-Credit-Card-Customers-Segmentation-Project/README.md

 ##### The Credit Score is the target variable in this problem.
 Based on this criteria banks classify credit scores and train a model to classify the credit score of a person.

+## Analytics

 #### Below is the dashboard I created to better understand dataset.

 ![Screenshot 2023-04-11 170828](https://user-images.githubusercontent.com/84131752/231197672-95e68421-88a9-4257-845b-1b876c9fccb6.png)

+#### The 3 important conclusions made from the above dashboard are mentioned as follows:
+* More tahn 50% of the Customer has done the repayment of the Minimum Credit Amount.
+* Credit Score of people with age range between 20-50 has a good Credit Score.
+* Credit Score of Media Manager lies in Good Category whereas for Entrepreneur lies in Poor Category.

+## Credit Score Classification Model

+#### I have deployed Supervised Machine Learning Models to improve retention rate with accuracy of 75.28% on test data for Random Forest Classifier (RFC).